munificent/craftinginterpreters/book/hash-tables.md

 Put these two funny-named mathematical rules together and you get this
 observation: Take a birdhouse containing 365 pigeonholes, and use each pigeon's birthday to assign it to a pigeonhole.
-You'll need only about 26 randomly-chosen pigeons before you get a greater than 50% chance of two pigeons in the same box.
+You'll need only about 26 randomly chosen pigeons before you get a greater than 50% chance of two pigeons in the same box.

 <img src="image/hash-tables/pigeons.png" alt="Two pigeons in the same hole." />